James Guthrie (Kentucky politician): National service and politics

 Guthrie employed Captain Alexander Bowman of the U.S. Army Corps of Engineers to begin construction of an extension to the Treasury Building's south wing.
 Many considered Guthrie to be the ablest Secretary of the Treasury since Alexander Hamilton.

-As President Pierce's term ended, Guthrie returned to Louisville and became vice-president of struggling the Louisville & Nashville Railroad.
+As President Pierce's term ended, Guthrie returned to Louisville and became vice-president of the struggling Louisville & Nashville Railroad.
 The railroad link between the two cities was completed in 1859, and in 1860, Guthrie succeeded John L. Helm as the railroad's president.
 He continued as the railroad's president through the Civil War, and after he became incapacitated in 1868 advocated the board's electing former Union General William Tecumseh Sherman as his successor, although the board selected Russell Houston in 1869.

 Meanwhile, Kentucky, delegates to the 1860 Democratic National Convention in Charleston, South Carolina, favored Guthrie for the office of President.
 A two-thirds majority of delegates was required to secure the nomination.
 On the first of many ballots, Guthrie received 35.5 votes; by the thirty-ninth, he was up to 66.5, but still trailed the leading vote-getter Stephen Douglas, by 85 votes.
 With no candidate able to secure the needed votes, the meeting adjourned and reconvened in Baltimore, Maryland, a month later.

 At the Baltimore meeting, Guthrie garnered 9 votes on the first ballot.
 He received 5.5 on the second ballot, which finally saw Douglas attain the necessary majority.
 Douglas was defeated by Abraham Lincoln in the presidential election.
 Guthrie was offered the job of Secretary of War by President Lincoln, but he declined because of age and failing health.